stefan-b-jakobsson/x16-upgrade/README.md

 Writing... nn% FAIL
 - This error message is displayed if updating the firmware component did not succeed.
+- If writing fails at the beginning (0%), it is likely that the program could not make any changes to the current firmware.
+- If writing fails later on, there is a risk that the firmware component needs to be restored with an external programmer.

 Verifying... nn% FAIL
-- After the update of a firmware component is finished, the update is verified by comparing the new firmware loaded into RAM with the content of the target chip (ROM, VERA or SMC).
+- After finishing the update of a firmware component, the update is verified by comparing the content of the target chip (ROM, VERA or SMC) with the new firmware that was intended to be installed.
 - If the verification fails, it is likely that computer will not work properly, and that you will need an external programmer to restore the firmware.